No9/harmon/README.md

 ------
 ### Overview
 ------------
-In this example of the module the following HTML:
+In this example the following HTML:
 ``` html
 <html>
 	<head></head>